 - Sexually-motivated false imprisonment (NRS 200.460); or

-Lifetime supervision begins after the defendant finishes prison, parole, or probation (whichever is later).
+Lifetime supervision begins after you finish prison, parole, or probation (whichever is later).

 Is lifetime supervision the same as sex offense registration?